gregjacobs/Angular-Architecture/testing/components.md

 ## Example Component

-Following on the simple example component in the [Components](/architecture/components/) article for our app's standard "error" box, we'll test it here using this technique.
+Following on the simple example component in the [Components](/architecture/components/) article for an app's standard "error" box, we'll test it here using this technique.

 A refresher on the code of our `<app-error-box>` component: